WELCOME TO APRILOSSMANN.COM

 March/April 2011), and a biography/critical study of poet Lynda Hull in American

 Writers Supplement XXI (Charles Scribner’s Sons).

-She is the poetry editor-in-residence for the low-residency MFA in Creative Writing Program at Sierra Nevada College at Lake Tahoe. and teaches guest poetry workshops regionally, using a non-traditional workshop method she developed
+She is a poetry editor-in-residence for the low-residency MFA in Creative Writing Program at Sierra Nevada College at Lake Tahoe, and teaches guest poetry workshops regionally, using a non-traditional workshop method she developed

 intended to teach poets to revise their work more objectively (as an